freetom/java-slicer/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+    Additional permission under GNU GPL version 3 section 7

+    If you modify this Program, or any covered work, by linking or combining it with Java Development Tools (or a modified version of that library), containing parts covered by the terms of Eclipse Public License 1.0, the licensors of this Program grant you additional permission to convey the resulting work.

 ## Demo
 To setup a demo, install a version of Eclipse RCP (tested successfully with Eclipse Luna, Mars and Neon).